alice-lorenzi/Group-project/sparql.md

 ORDER BY DESC (?date)
 ```

-<h3 style="color:#ff0000;">Screenshot of Results:</h3>
+<h3 style="color:#ff0000;">📸Screenshot of Results:</h3>

 ![Query 6 results](assets/images/query6-results.png)

-<h3 style="color:#ff0000;">Results:</h3>
+<h3 style="color:#ff0000;">📋Results:</h3>

-Interestingly, the results obtained are the same as those found in **Query 1**, but this time, they are ordered by date, ranging from the early sixteenth century to the eighteenth century, highlighting the temporal richness of the heritage assets associated with the Ospedale del Ceppo.
+Interestingly, the results obtained are the same as those found in **Query 1**, but **this time, they are ordered by date**, ranging from the early sixteenth century to the eighteenth century, highlighting the temporal richness of the heritage assets associated with the Ospedale del Ceppo.
 As a result, the query provides insight not only into the variety of cultural properties linked to the Ospedale del Ceppo but also into the historical periods that are most strongly represented within the knowledge graph.

-<h2 style="color:#ff0000;">General conclusions:</h2>
+<h2 style="color:#ff0000;">💡General conclusions:</h2>

 Based on the series of SPARQL queries conducted on the [ArCo Knowledge Graph](http://wit.istc.cnr.it/arco/), we can draw several **key conclusions** regarding the digital representation of the Ospedale del Ceppo and its artworks:

-- We successfully confirmed that the **Ospedale del Ceppo** exists as a **distinct entity within the ontology**.
+- We successfully confirmed that the [**Ospedale del Ceppo**](https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b) exists as a **distinct entity within the ontology**.
 However, we observed a significant **lack of descriptive properties** (predicates) **directly associated with the hospital itself**, which presents a clear opportunity for future research and data enrichment within the Knowledge Graph.
 - Our **queries revealed** that the **Fregio Robbiano** (the Robbiano Frieze) is extremely **well-documented**.
 We were able to retrieve a substantial amount of information, demonstrating that this specific masterpiece has been thoroughly catalogued with rich metadata.
 Having found abundant information about the frieze, **a logical next step for future investigation would be to shift our focus to the coats of arms** (*stemmi*).
 It would be highly relevant to analyze whether these specific artifacts are adequately described within the dataset, specifically, checking if they are linked to a rich set of informative predicates or if they suffer from missing information, much like the hospital entity itself.